 3. Challenge videos

-Challenge videos are great in a way that they can be fun to do, but you can also latch onto current trends and attract new viewers to your YouTube channel.
+Trending challenges on YouTube are great in that they can be fun to do, but you can also latch onto current trends and attract new viewers to your YouTube channel.

 Like everything on this list though, you want to try and take a niche approach to it.
 This means making a “challenge” video but making it still relevant to your existing content.